thoriasDev/semantic-release-sfdx/README.md

 # semantic-release-sfdx

+[semantic-release](https://github.com/semantic-release/semantic-release) plugin for publishing an SFDX package

 ## Aside

 This is a fork of https://github.com/leboff/semantic-release-sfdx with the following changes:

 * Updated to use the latest version of sfdx-node
 * ESM module support

-> [semantic-release](https://github.com/semantic-release/semantic-release) plugin for publishing an SFDX package
+* Add more options for configuration

 ## Prerequisites